Don’t Die, Mr Robot! DX

-Don’t Die, Mr. Robot!
+Don’t Die, Mr Robot!
 DX is a remixed version of the much-loved arcade bullet-hell avoid ‘em up from British indie development team Infinite State Games.
-Originally released back in 2014 on PlayStation and iOS this time round the game has been completely remastered and rejuvenated for Nintendo Switch.
+Originally released back in 2014 on PlayStation and iOS this time around the game has been completely remastered and rejuvenated for Nintendo Switch.

 You play as Mr Robot, not to be confused with Christian Slater’s character in the TV show of the same name, a bright yellow 2D square who looks like a reject from the Emoji Movie.
 Although, having now watched the film twice, that is not an insult in the slightest.
 Mr Robot lives deep in the electro-abyss and loves to eat exploding fruit, he also likes staying alive and that’s where you come in.
 The game is reminiscent of Geometry Wars on the Xbox, a game which was immensely enjoyable with a wicked difficulty streak.
 Graphics are big and bright, with a retro vibe that works well for this style of game.
 It’s clean and simple design means it looks great on whatever format you are playing on.

 On initial boot up I was presented with the remix setting which was the only mode available to play, through in-game progression you easily open the additional modes, arcade, time attack and chill out.
-Each of these offer another way to play and help to mix things up even after the main campaign is done.
+Each of these offers another way to play and help to mix things up even after the main campaign is done.
 Remix mode consists of ten levels, each with five separate chapters bringing the total to 50 unique missions to complete.
 Arcade mode is a never-ending, different every time arena based fun machine.
 Hit the global leaderboards and try to become the world’s best dodger.
 In time attack dying costs you points so try not to, it has a tweaked difficulty to help hone your skills.
-And finally chill out mode offers a more sedate and strategic but equally intense game type for when your nerves are just too fried to take on the game at full pace.
+And finally, chill out mode offers a more sedate and strategic but equally intense game type for when your nerves are just too fried to take on the game at full pace.